zuavra/nginx-ip-whitelister/README.md

 Whenever __*nginx-ip-whitelister*__ sees a valid access key in a request URL it adds the visitor's IP address to a whitelist.
 Once that happens, all the following requests from the IP (which usually means everybody and everything in their LAN) will be allowed through.

-You can optionally configure more conditions for the visitors on top of using a key, such as netmasks, GeoIP, TOTP codes etc.
+You can optionally configure more conditions for the visitors such as IP netmasks, GeoIP, TOTP codes etc.

-## 4. How to run the whitelister
+## 5. How to run the whitelister

-### 4.1.
+### 5.1.
 Running as a standalone app

 Copy `.env.example` to `.env` and edit to your liking.
 Then: